Mtn-Man/JellyMac/README.md

 **Legal Responsibility:** Use this tool only with media you have the legal right to access and manage.
 Ensure compliance with local laws and platform terms of service.

 **Moral Responsibility:** Support the creators of the content you enjoy, even if indirectly.
 If what others have made bring you value, please consider supporting them.

 ---

+### For Developers and Advanced Users

+JellyMac is designed to be highly configurable and extensible.
+If you want to dive deeper, these resources are for you:

+-   **[Configuration Guide](Configuration_guide.txt):** A detailed explanation of every setting available in `lib/jellymac_config.sh`.

+-   **[Arr Suite Handoff Guide](Arr_Suite_Handoff_Guide.txt):** Instructions for integrating JellyMac with Sonarr and Radarr for advanced media management workflows.

+-   **Code Comments:** The shell scripts in `lib/` and `bin/` are extensively commented to explain the logic and flow of the automation processes.
+Everything is Bash 3.2 compliant for broader compatibility.

+---